lbologna/hbp-sp6-guidebook/source/online_usecases/subcellular_level/subcellular_app/subcellular_app.rst

-It was designed to reach several objectives related to major restrictions of currently available software tools, such as the lack of integration with existing biological data relevant for modeling and low compatibility of different types of models.
+It was designed to reach several objectives related to major restrictions of currently available software tools, such as the lack of integration with existing biological data relevant for modeling and the low compatibility of different types of models.

 General info